Airport Express Line (Delhi Metro): Stations

 All the six metro stations on the line are known as City Airport Terminals (CATs).
-They are fitted with state-of-the-art gadgets like explosive detectors, large x-ray baggage scanners, under vehicle scanners, quick reaction teams and dog squads to ensure full security of commuters and baggage alike.
-The stations have full-height platform screen doors to prevent untoward incidents and to provide better air conditioning.
-All the stations are secured with a network of CCTV cameras which relays live images to the station control room, security control room and operations control centre.
-The security of the airport line is handled by Central Industrial Security Force who also handles the safety of all the stations of DMRC.
+They are installed with explosive detectors, large x-ray baggage scanners, under-vehicle scanners, quick reaction teams, and dog squads.
+The stations feature full-height platform screen doors.
+All the stations are secured with a network of CCTV cameras that relays live images to the station control room, security control room, and operations control centre.
+The security of this line is handled by Central Industrial Security Force, which also handles the safety of all the stations of DMRC.

 All the stations are disabled friendly so that people on wheelchairs can access them with facilities such as stations with ramps having a mild slope leading to elevators, the elevators are specially designed for the convenience of physically challenged people and capable of carrying stretchers, help call points are located at various points of stations and trains so that in case of any emergency, a disabled person can seek help by just pressing the call buttons.
 The elevators can be used by visually impaired persons with the elevator buttons having Braille letters.

 Operations

 While it was initially planned to run trains 24 hours a day with a frequency of 10 minutes, train services, as of 2024, operate from 5:00 am to 11:40 pm (from New Delhi), with a peak 10-minute frequency, and a non-peak 15-minute frequency.

 While originally expected to carry 42,000 people daily by 2011 as per detailed project report prepared by DMRC, actual ridership has hovered around 20,000.
 Within a few years, due to several initiative and fare reduction by the DMRC, ridership crossed 50,000 per day.
+As of May 2026, the line carries approximately 63,000 passengers every day.